The Academic Integrity Initiative

 I recognize students’ rights and pledge to uphold the principles of honesty and responsibility at our university.

 Students accused of dishonest conduct may have their cases heard by the faculty member.
 The student may also appeal the faculty member’s decision to the Honor Code Council.
-Students and faculty will have the option of having an advocate present to insure their rights.
+Students and faculty will have the option of having an advocate present to ensure their rights.
 Possible actions that may be taken range from exoneration to expulsion.